 Later on in the war, Northern Forces would burn through South Carolina.
 General Grant focused on attacking infrastructure across the state to lower morale.

-Golf Capital Of The World
+SC is the Golf Capital Of The World

 Myrtle Beach supports over 80 different award-winning golf courses in a 60-mile stretch.
 Other world-class golf courses comprise many nearby barrier islands.
 The state’s love for golf has developed naturally ever since the first game of golf in the United States was played in Charleston.